unknown/runc-shim/README.md

 # runc-shim

-Shim process to interact with runc.
+Shim process to interact with an OCI runtime.
+The design is loosely based on [containerd's shim](https://github.com/containerd/containerd/blob/main/core/runtime/v2/README.md).

 ## Building